Monocypher is an easy to use crypto library inspired by libsodium and TweetNaCl. Here are its main selling points:

 Simplified poly1305 finalisation (replaced conditional subtraction by a carry propagation).

 - Made a few cosmetic changes here and there.

 - Public interface significantly reworked.
 Removed redundant, hard to mess up constructions.

 - Sped up curve25519 by a factor of more than 6 (switched to ref10 arithmetic)

 - Added various test vectors, completed the consistency tests.

 I think I'm pretty much done.

 The next thing to do, I believe, are bindings to other languages.
-Except for Rust.
-I believe Monocypher should be ported to Rust (as in, re-written), so it can benefit from its security guarantees.
+Except maybe for Rust: a complete rewrite in Rust would leverage its security guarantees.